Bhoomika121002/CareAI--An-IOT-based-eHealthcare-advisor/README.md

 [3] P. Gupta, D. Agrawal, J. Chhabra and P. K. Dhir, "IoT-based smart healthcare kit," 2016 International Conference on Computational Techniques in Information and Communication Technologies (ICCTICT), New Delhi, India, 2016, pp. 237-242, doi: 10.1109/ICCTICT.2016.7514585.

 [4] M. U. Ahmed, M. Björkman, A. Čaušević H. Fotouhi, and M. Lindén, “An overview on the internet of things for Health Monitoring Systems,” SpringerLink, 01-Jan-1970.
 Available: https://link.springer.com/chapter/10.1007/978-3-319-47063-4_44.

+*This repository contains all the information related to the project.*